samumantha/EODIE/docs/Inner_workings.rst

 The process works along the list, choosing the right shapefile (``--shp`` + _tilename + .shp) for each raster based on tilename.
 On HPC systems, the process can be done in parallel since the single processes do not overlap.
-Each process takes one raster, chooses the shapefile accordingly and applies the following workflow:
+Each process takes one raster, chooses the shapefile accordingly and copies it to a temporary directory (which is automatically removed after the process) and applies the following workflow:

 A binary cloudmask is extracted based on the scene classification of the Sentinel-2 tile.
 With the awareness that it is not the best possibly cloudmask, also external binary cloudmasks can be uploaded and used